writecleancode/compact-cars-vue/README.md

-Compact Cars - This app was created to practice using **Vue in practice**.
-I originally wrote this App in React and now rewrote it from scratch with Vue to compared the difference between React and Vue.
+Compact Cars - This app was created to practice using **Vue**.
+I originally wrote this App in React and now rewrote it **from scratch with Vue** to compare the difference between React and Vue.